Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- B. The way software is deployed to the hardware architecture.\
 &check; C. A set of primary design decisions made during software development.\
 --- D. Software component diagram.

+Q11

+Which is true about verification?\
+--- Dynamic analysis can reveal errors resulting from program unit interactions.

+Q12

+Which thread state does not exist?\
+--- Stopped.

+Q13

+What is the default priority of threads ?\
+--- 5.